Boadzie/AIScript/data-science/data-science.md

 3. **Big Data**: Large volumes of data requires large processing capacity.
 That is why technologies like Hadoop, Apache Spark were created to handle these huge data with its attributes.

 4. **Machine Learning**: Machine Learning is a crucial part of Data Science.
 Machine Learn is the ability to make computers learn from data.
-Deep learning a subset of machine learning is responsible for all the cool we see today like self-driving cars and chatbots.
+Deep learning; a subset of machine learning is responsible for all the cool things we see today like self-driving cars and chatbots.

 5. **Data Visualization**: Data communication through visualization is also important in the toolset of a Data Scientist.
 After all, if you can't communicate your results to non-technical people, how will would your work benefit them?

-6. **Domain Knowledge**: Knowledge and intuition about the field in which you are working is also important in the accurate analysis of Data Science results and subsequent business applications.
+6. **Domain Knowledge**: Knowledge and intuition about the field in which you are working in is also important in the accurate analysis of Data Science results and subsequent business applications.

 ![](../images/dataskills.jpg)